In this post I’m going to compare two of them.

 Backbone’s key feature is the separation of concerns between models and views.
 They are connected using events and event listening.
 Using Backbone.Events, you can build an event-driven architecture.
 This is a great way to decouple the parts of your application.

-Both Marionette and Chaplin identify the major pain points of Backbone apps.
+Both Marionette and Chaplin identify the major pain points with Backbone apps.
 In an event-based architecture, cleaning up listeners is crucial.
 Components in your application need to have a defined lifecycle: A particular component creates another and is responsible for its later disposal.
 Marionette and Chaplin both address this problem with different approaches.
 They not only advocate event-based communication using Publish/Subscribe and related patterns, but also provide good means to avoid its pitfalls.

 Models and views are low-level patterns.
 On top of that, Backbone only provides Routers.
 This is a very thin layer and probably the most confusing and problematic part of Backbone.
 With Backbone.Router alone, it’s not possible to set up a proper top-level architecture that controls the lifecycle of your objects.
 Both Marionette and Chaplin re-introduce controllers and a managing layer on top of them.